aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/failover/index.md

     * If the current DB instance is not the writer, it simply reconnects to the DB instance endpoint of the new writer directly.
     * Upon encountering a new failure, it falls back to using the cluster DNS endpoint again.

-Assuming you still have the two command line sessions open and active, open a 3rd command line session.
-See [Connect to the Session Manager](/prereqs/connect/), for steps how to create a Session Manager command line session.
-It will also be more effective if you put the new browser window side by side with the others.
+Assuming you still have the two terminal windows open and active, open a 3rd terminal window.
+See [Connect to the Cloud9 Desktop](/prereqs/connect/), for steps how to change the layout to have multiple terminal windows side by side, the example below uses a **Cross Split** layout.

 In the new (third) command line session, start the cluster-aware monitoring script using the following command: